Unemployment Insurance and Benefits

 Federal Unemployment Assistance

-The Division of Employment Security has received official guidance from the U.S. Department of Labor on how to implement the three unemployment programs of the federal CARES Act.
-The agency is now working to quickly modify theirnsystems to ensure people receive proper and accurate payments.
-Applicants due any benefits prior to the full implementation of these programs will be paid retroactively.
+The Division of Employment Security has received official guidance from the U.S. Department of Labor on how to carry out the three unemployment programs of the federal CARES Act.
+The agency is now working to quickly adjust their systems to ensure people receive proper and accurate payments.
+Applicants who are owed any benefits before these programs are carried out will be paid afterward.

 DES intends to implement the programs in the following order.